Intake Interviewing

 Task Description

-Goal: Use AI to streamline intake by asking users structured questions, pre-filling forms, enriching user data (e.g. with court records or public benefits info), and generating summaries or eligibility flags.
+The goal of this task is to streamline intake by asking users structured questions, pre-filling forms, enriching user data (e.g. with court records or public benefits info), and generating summaries or eligibility flags.

 When someone reaches out to a legal help provider or justice system service, the organization must quickly determine if they can assist, what kind of help is appropriate, and how urgent the situation is.
 This requires gathering details about the person’s legal problem, goals, background, preferences, and any eligibility factors or risk indicators.
 Doing this well takes time, staff skill, and careful follow-up.